spacetelescope/jwst/docs/jwst/outlier_detection/main.rst

      can be found `at this link <https://jwst-docs.stsci.edu/jwst-near-infrared-camera/nircam-operations/nircam-dithers-and-mosaics>`_
    * Fill in pixels that have no valid contribution from any input exposure with the value specified by the ``fillval`` parameter.
+   * Resample the error arrays in the same manner as the images, rather than propagating the variance components.

 #.
 If the ``save_intermediate_results`` parameter is set to `True`, write the resampled images to disk
    with the suffix ``_outlier_i2d.fits``.
 These are not saved if ``resample_data`` is set to `False` because they would be copies of the input models.

 #.
-If resampling is turned off, use the input data itself in place of the resampled data
+If resampling is turned off, use the input data and error in place of the resampled data
    for subsequent processing.

 #.
 Construct and apply a bad pixel mask to the resampled data based on the drizzled weights.